NETWAYS/rt-extension-dbcustomfield/README.md

                 # Specify the view query.
                 #
                 # '__DBCF_FIELDS__' is a placeholder for the 'returnfields' setting.
-                # '?' binds the value of the 'returnfield_id' column into to query as WHERE condition.
+                # '?' binds the value of the 'field_value' column into to query as WHERE condition.
                 # This selects the stored CF value as global unique ID.
                 'returnquery'   => q{
                         SELECT